What's so great about tickets?

 articles on trust and authenticity for online companies.

-Mike Yinger is the founder, Chairman of the Board, and CTO of Elk River Systems
+Mike Yinger is the Founder and Chairman of the Board of Elk River Systems

 Corporation and its business units,

 Mike is responsible for all technology including the design and architecting of

 our ticket printing technology.
 Mike brings 35 years of enterprise technology experience.

 Prior to starting Elk River Systems, Mike worked for IBM from 1994 to 1997.
 As an

 Executive Consultant and Systems Architect, Mike helped establish a strong object